Kainev/AutoSplit64/README.md

   </a>
 </p>

-Select the correct process from the `Process` drop-down and position the `Game Region` selector as shown.
+Select the desired process from the `Process` drop-down and position the `Game Region` selector as shown.
 Ensure you are as accurate as possible for best results.

 When finished, press `Apply` to save changes.